Home Fries at HomeJump to Recipe

 Instead, I recommend boiling the potatoes so they are tender, but not mashed potatoes tender.
 Just simmer them in lightly salted water for around 6 minutes.
 That time will vary if you use a different size cut obviously, but it’s a good guideline.

-Then just drain your potatoes and they are home fries ready.
+Then just drain your potatoes and they are home fries ready to cook!

 Like I said, there’s a wide world of add-ins that will work for home fries, but I like to keep it as simple as possible to start.
 Once you get the potatoes only version down, it becomes really easy to add a diced onion, garlic, or anything else you want because you’ll understand the timing of the dish.